Copper: An Ancient Element

 In-Situ Leaching (Solution Mining)

 In-situ leaching, often referred to as solution mining, represents a less conventional yet increasingly popular approach to extracting copper.
 This method entails the direct injection of a leaching solution, commonly sulfuric acid, into the ore body via a network of wells.
-The process involves dissolving the copper, allowing it to be pumped to the surface for recovery.
+Basically, the process involves dissolving the copper, allowing it to be pumped to the surface for recovery.

 Ore Processing and Concentration